-So, the decision is made to create an app that the field team can use to enter this information, rather than paper forms.
+You suggest creating an app for your business that the field team can use to enter this information, rather than paper forms.
 An app would facilitate an instant upload to your database and remove the need for manual entry later.
-The idea is approved (!) and developers are hired and given the feature list (i.e. list of forms and form fields required).
+The idea is approved (!) and developers are hired and given the feature list (i.e. a list of the forms and form fields that need to be implemented).

-The application is built, and the field team is told to use it.
+The mobile application is built, the teams are trained and told to use it.
 But, after a month you discover that the adoption rate is only at 10% and the office team is complaining about typos and data errors coming in through the digital forms.
 They want to scrap the app.

 Some pretty simple actions could have prevented this.

-Here’s How to Design Software That People Want to Use
+Here’s How to Design Software & Apps That People Want to Use

 - Spend several months a year working in below freezing temperatures.
-Therefore: touching small buttons and manually typing a lot of information on their smartphones will be difficult, just like it was to write it on paper.
+Therefore: manually typing a lot of information on their smartphone will be difficult, just like it was to write it on paper.

 - When it’s sunny outside will experience a lot of glare on their screen.
 Therefore: high levels of contrast will be needed in the design in order to see the app.

 - Have quotas of projects to complete each day and often feel rushed.
 Therefore: users will take the approach that is fastest, pen and paper may win out if the app is cumbersome and slow.

 - Will be using the app on their personal phones.
 Therefore: will be unhappy about a work-related app that makes heavy use of the data on their limited plans (ex. uploading or downloading photos, heavy use of GPS).